 RUSSIA TRAVEL BOOKS

 Books always form a major part of my research prior to visiting any destination.
-Below are the books I used to research St. Petersburg and life in Russia in general and all can be purchased from Amazon by clicking the links below.
+Below are the books I used to research St. Petersburg and life in Russia in general.

 Dervla Murphy: Through Siberia by Accident: A Small Slice of Autobiography